Please ensure Javascript is enabled for purposes of website accessibility

 4.1 The duties of a director under Cayman Islands law can be divided into three main categories:

-(a) Non-fiduciary duties owed at common law, being those of skill, care and diligence;
+(a) non-fiduciary duties owed at common law, being those of skill, care and diligence

-(b) fiduciary duties; and
+(b) fiduciary duties

-(c) statutory duties, including under the Companies Act and other statutes.
+(c) statutory duties, including under the Companies Act and other statutes

 Non-fiduciary common law duties of skill, care and diligence as a director or officer